If you are thinking about suicide

 You may be able to manage your symptoms, or put yourself in a low-stress environment where you are less likely to be affected by having PTSD.
 Maybe the people around you accommodate your needs.
 Maybe you have isolated yourself.
 You can live out your entire life without addressing post-traumatic symptoms.
-Many people have.
+Many people have, and do.

 Therapy is risky.
 If you work with a practitioner who is not using the methodologies that are most effective for trauma, or who is using them without adequate regard for your safety, it can be harmful or dangerous.
 Depending on where you are in the world, it may be expensive and not covered by insurance.
 When you work with a practitioner you trust, who is knowledgeable and experienced and who has your best interests in mind, you still may feel worse before you feel better.